wasit7/parallel_forest/README.md

 ## Setup
     $ python setup.py install
-or simple install with pip at project's root directory
+or install with pip by call the following command at project's root directory

     $ pip install .

+## Demo
+In order to run the [demo file] (https://github.com/wasit7/parallel_forest/blob/master/demo/spiral.py), you need to start the IPython's controller and engines.
+You can setup your own cluster or simply run the following command to start one controller and four engines at your computer

+    $ ipcluster start

+After that you can run the demo file by

+    $ cd demo
+    $ python spiral.py
 ## Sample
 Have a look in the [parallel_forest.ipynb](https://github.com/wasit7/parallel_forest/blob/master/nb/parallel%20forest.ipynb)

 ## deprecated setup
 1. Creating the dataset
   * By **executing spiral_pickle.py** then the data is recorded into a pickle file.
 You have to rename the **spiral.pic** to **datasetXX.pic**, where [XX] is index of an engine you have to change the index according to the number of engine you have.
 For example, a number of engines is 8 the number [XX] are 00, 01, 02, ..., 07.